Karate Classes In Dartmouth Park

 Kata (pre-arranged forms simulating combat situations)

-Karate History and its Development into a World Martial Art At the turn of the Twentieth century, Anko Itosu gained permission to finish the shroud of secrecy for individuals who wanted to learn fighting techinques and began teaching Karate in Okinawan institutions.
-This resulted in even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.
+History Of The Origins Of Karate At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for individuals who wished to learn fighting techinques and began teaching Karate in Okinawan schools.
+This led to further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.

 (info courtesy of: Karate Class in Dartmouth Park )